Richard’s Pen Collection : Vintage American Fountain Pens

 Fountain pen

-At 53/4" capped and 713/32" posted, my Snapfil Sr. is a big pen.
-It’s not a giant, but it is larger than the famous Waterman’s Ideal Nº 7.
+At 5" capped and 7" posted, my Snapfil Sr. is a big pen.
+It’s not a giant, but it is larger than the famous Waterman’s Ideal No 7.
 The smooth black hard rubber, with subtle splotches of red running through, it is very attractive while still being dignified.
-Like the pocket pen above, this pen has a seriously firm nib; but this huge hunk of gold is a delightful medium.
+This pen has a seriously firm nib; but this huge hunk of gold is a delightful medium.

 Push Up Your Sleeve…

-Manufacturer logoIn 1906, Waterman began offering fountain pens fitted with a relatively elegant filling system invented by William I. Ferris (U.S. Patent Nº 950,817).
+LogoIn 1906, Waterman began offering fountain pens fitted with a relatively elegant filling system invented by William I. Ferris (U.S. Patent No 950,817).
 The new filler employed the usual sac and pressure bar, with an opening in the side of the barrel to provide access to the pressure bar.
-A sleeve covered the opening, and to expose the filler the user slid the sleeve toward the distal end of the barrel.
-My earliest sleeve filler, a Waterman’s Ideal Nº 12SF, came from a huge parts buy, but the pen languished for about four years before I got around to putting it together.
-At 511/32" capped and 621/32" posted, this 12SF is a long pen, but its design means that it’s not really a fat one.
-And of course its moderately flexy Nº 2 fine stub isn’t all bad, either.
+A sleeve covered the opening, and to expose the filler the user slid the sleeve toward the back end of the barrel.
+My earliest sleeve filler, a Waterman’s Ideal No 12SF, came from a huge parts buy, but the pen languished for about four years before I got around to putting it together.
+At 5" capped and 6" posted, this 12SF is a long pen, but its design means that it’s not really a fat one.
+And of course its moderately flexy No 2 fine stub isn’t all bad, either.

 …And Wring It Out

-Manufacturer logoFew other manufacturers jumped on the twist-filler bandwagon; one that did was Chas.
+LogoFew other manufacturers jumped on the twist-filler bandwagon; one that did was Chas.
 H. Ingersoll, of Newark, New Jersey.
-Designed to retail for $1.00, Ingersoll’s Dollar Pen is a low-line product, employing a downright cheap variant of the twist filler.
-It has a stamped knob attached to a nail, exactly like a decorative upholstery tack, that passes through the end of the barrel and is pressed into a hole in a piece of hard rubber rod onto which the back end of the sac is shellacked.
-It works, but it’s a little risky… The overall design of the pen is odd; the cap stays in place with a bayonet-style fitting instead of threads, and the metal-sheathed section is force-fitted into the barrel.
-(Ingersoll also made metal Dollar Pens with threaded caps, but the bayonet is “different.”)
-The hard rubber section sleeve is also force-fitted into the metal part — and the net result, more often than not, is that the metal part of the section or the barrel, or both, will have split from the tremendous tensile stress on them.
+Designed to retail for $1.00, Ingersoll’s Dollar Pen is a low-line product, employing a downright cheap variant of the twist filler: the twist knob is a decorative upholstery tack that passes through the end of the barrel and is pressed into a hole in a piece of hard rubber rod onto which the back end of the sac is shellacked.
+It works, but it’s a little risky… The design of the pen is odd: the hard rubber section is force-fitted into a metal sleeve, and this metal-sheathed section is force-fitted into the barrel.
+The net result, more often than not, is that the metal part of the section or the barrel, or both, will have split from the tremendous tensile stress on them.
+A further oddity is that the company also made metal Dollar Pens with bayonet-mounting caps.
 Ingersoll touted the quality of its nibs, and this pen’s fine 14K Ingersoll nib is typically excellent.
-At 57/32" capped and 523/32" posted, the pen is a reasonable size, and I've restored it in a way that relieves the tension on the tubular metal parts.
+At 5" capped and 5" posted, the pen is a reasonable size, and I've restored it in a way that relieves the tension on the tubular metal parts.

 One of the later twist fillers came out of Fort Madison, Iowa.
 Sheaffer, using its VACUUM-FIL sub-brand, marketed a twist filler that’s pretty — but it’s also a nightmare to resac because, unlike the A. A. Waterman and Ingersoll pens above, it provides no way to shellac both ends of the sac before assembly.
 You have to shellac one end, let it dry completely, then stretch the sac through the barrel and shellac the other end, hoping you won’t pull either end off in the process.